pingcap/docs-cn/dev/how-to/scale/with-ansible.md

     ```
     ansible-playbook rolling_update.yml
     ```

-6. Update the Prometheus configuration and restart the cluster:
+6. Start the monitor service:

     ```
+    ansible-playbook start.yml -l 172.16.10.103
+    ```

+7. Update the Prometheus configuration and restart the cluster:

+    ```
     ansible-playbook rolling_update_monitor.yml --tags=prometheus
     ```

-7. Monitor the status of the entire cluster and the newly added node by opening a browser to access the monitoring platform: `http://172.16.10.3:3000`.
+8. Monitor the status of the entire cluster and the newly added node by opening a browser to access the monitoring platform: `http://172.16.10.3:3000`.

 ## Decrease the capacity of a TiDB node